Heinrich von Staden (author): Controversy

 Some historians question the authenticity of Staden's claims.
-Academician S.B.
-Veselovsky was very critical of the Notes on Muscovy.
-The historian D.N.
-Alshits, comparing Staden's text with the historical realities of the epoch and with the newly discovered documents, came to the conclusion that Staden was not in Oprichnina at all, but only pretended to be oprichnik, in order to raise his status in the eyes of Emperor Rudolph, his patron and addressee of notes on Muscovy.
-According to Alshits, many of Staden's reports on Ivan the Terrible's Moskovia resemble the stories of Baron Munchausen's Narrative of his Marvellous Travels and Campaigns in Russia.
+Academician S. B. Veselovsky was very critical of the Notes on Muscovy.
+The historian D. N. Alshits, comparing Staden's text with the historical realities of the epoch and with the newly discovered documents, came to the conclusion that Staden was not in Oprichnina at all, but only pretended to be oprichnik in order to raise his status in the eyes of Emperor Rudolph, his patron and addressee of notes on Muscovy.
+According to Alshits, many of Staden's reports on Ivan the Terrible's Russian resemble the stories of Baron Munchausen's Narrative of his Marvellous Travels and Campaigns in Russia.